samparkewolfe/Sound_Control/README.txt

 Improve leap input into using whole hand/more durable reading from hand.
 	And visualise it well.

-Stop the visualisation from slowing down the show
-Make Data visualisation better
-	Too much info for number of features being extracted from it Replace with a written console log & some animations (spinning recording wheel) Maybe tell user how many “recording sessions” are in the data.

 Collect up more Audio File sets
 	Single note loops
 	Orchestral instrument loops